masoudmodabber/commons-protocol/docs/domain.md

 The basic flow of the protocol is:

-1. A Participant belongs to a Commons.
+1. A Participant belongs to a Home Commons.
 2. A Participant creates a Request.
 3. Other Participants submit Offers.
 4. The requester accepts one Offer.
 5. The accepted Offer becomes an Agreement.
-6. The participants perform the agreed work or exchange.
+6. The Participants perform the agreed exchange.
-7. Both participants confirm completion.
+7. Both Participants confirm completion.
 8. The Agreement becomes a Completed Exchange.
-9. The Ledger records the exchange.
+9. The Commons Ledger records the exchange.
-10. The participants' Commons Balances are updated.
+10. The Participants' Commons Balances are updated.

 # Participant

-A Participant is an individual who takes part in one or more Commons.
+A Participant is an individual who belongs to one Home Commons.

 A Participant may:

-* Join or create a Commons.
+* Join a Home Commons.
+* Help establish a new Commons when one is created.
 * Create Requests.
 * Submit Offers.
 * Accept or refuse exchanges.